saiallu2020/ReadingCopilot/README.md

 2. Chunks are batched to the LLM with a JSON instruction to return relevance scores 0–1.
 3. Scores are sorted; chunks are selected until the soft word budget (density target) is met.
 4. Each chunk's line rectangles form a multi-rect highlight.
+5. The model now also returns a concise phrase label per chunk (e.g. `AMD Instinct GPUs`, `Hyperscaler demand signal`).
+This becomes the note shown in the annotation list.
+If a phrase is missing, a local heuristic keyword fallback is used.

 ### Limitations
 * Chunk granularity is line-group based; not yet word-level.